Benjamin Goller

-Benjamin Goller (born 1 January 1999) is a German professional footballer who plays as a right winger for 2.
-Bundesliga side 1.
-FC Nürnberg.
+Benjamin Goller (born 1 January 1999) is a German professional footballer who plays as a right winger for Regionalliga Bayern side 1.
+FC Nürnberg II.
 He has represented Germany internationally at youth levels U18 through U20.

 Club career

 Youth career and Schalke 04

 Goller began his youth career with TSV Holzelfingen, before moving to the youth team of VfL Pfullingen in 2011, and later Stuttgarter Kickers in 2014.
 In 2016, he joined the youth sector of Schalke 04.

 For the 2018–19 season, Goller was promoted to Schalke's reserve team, playing in the Oberliga Westfalen.
 He made his debut for the reserve team on 1 September 2018, starting against 1.
 FC Gievenbeck before being substituted off in the 64th minute for Jānis Grīnbergs.
 The match finished as a 2–0 home loss.

 On 11 December 2018, Goller made his first team debut for Schalke in the UEFA Champions League, starting against Lokomotiv Moscow before being substituted out in the 59th minute for Amine Harit.
 The match finished as a 1–0 home win.